Frequently Asked Questions (FAQ)

 + What is the best hearing aid?

-You need a hearing care professional who will fit you with a device that is suitable for your hearing range, dexterity and lifestyle and importantly ensure that it is correctly fitted, verified and programmed.
-The most advanced hearing technology in the world won’t help you if it has been incorrectly prescribed, fitted and programmed.
+Our Role: You need a hearing care professional who will fit you with a device suitable for your hearing range, dexterity, and lifestyle, and most importantly, ensure it is correctly fitted, verified, and programmed.

 + Are hearing aids ugly?